testingisdocumenting/webtau/webtau-docs/znai/report/introduction.md

+# Summary

+Out of the box report provides high level information like number of failed tests and HTTP Operations coverage.

+:include-image: doc-artifacts/reports/report-summary.png {fit: true}

+# Test Summary

+Selected a test to see summary information about the test run

+:include-image: doc-artifacts/reports/report-test-summary.png {fit: true}

+# Permalinks

+Report is a self-contained single page application.
+You can email it, upload to slack, put on a shared drive without an HTTP server.
+Url tracks your navigation through screens, so you can share url to a specific problem.

+# Data Tracking

 WebTau tracks all actions and assertions tests perform.
 Actions and assertions are printed to console as well as available in the generated HTML report.